GLOBAL MARKETS-Shares flat, dollar steady before Fed decision

 Speculation about when and by how much the Fed could start

-to trim its bond purchases of $85 billion a month has supported
+to trim its $85 billion a month in bond purchases has supported

 the dollar against emerging and growth-linked currencies,